pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Login.md

 # Automated login to PAM

 When PAM user login accounts are managed by PAM it is natural to consider automated login to PAM using the managed account.
-In essense PAM is just another web application, and automated login to this is doable.
+In essence PAM is just another web application, and automated login to this is doable.

 In PAM the mechanism used for automated login to Web applications is a `TCP/UDP service`.
 With the newer releases of PAM (4.2.3++) it is possible to use the built-in Symantec PAM browser and to perform automated login to the PAM application.
-Using earlier releases of PAM the mechanism to use the built-in Web browser did not work correctly.
+Using earlier releases of PAM, the mechanism to use the built-in Web browser did not work correctly.

 In the description here the PAM setup is covering two scenarios.
 Both scenarios are using two distinct and different PAM environments, where the PAM user is managed in one environment and used for automated login to the other PAM environment.

 1) Using a local PAM user existing in one PAM environment and managed by the other PAM environment.
-This is the setup using [Remote PAM](/docs/PAMUser-RemotePAM) for a local PAM user.
+See details about `PAM User` connector with [Remote PAM](/docs/PAMUser-RemotePAM).

 2) Using Active Directory users for login to remote PAM environment (PAM-02) and managed as a target account in AD in first PAM environment (PAM-01).
 Both PAM environments must have access to the same Active Directory.

+> [!NOTE]
-For reasons described later, it is not possible to mix the two scenarios for automated login to PAM.
-Users for automated login to PAM GUI must be either local PAM users or Active Directory users, but they cannot be mixed.
+> Automated login can use either local PAM users or Active Directory users, but the PAM configuration cannot support both scenarios simultaneously.

 # PAM setup - Common for both Local and Active Directory PAM users

-There are some PAM configuration used regardless of the type of PAM login user.
-Subsequently to the common setup the PAM setup and configuration will depend on the scenario when a local PAM user or an Active Directory user is used for login to PAM.
+There are some PAM settings used regardless of the type of PAM login user.
+Subsequently to the common settings the PAM setup and configuration will depend on the scenario whether a local PAM user or an Active Directory user is used for login to PAM.

 In both scenarios the aim is to let a standard user login to PAM without knowing the login password to the PAM GUI.

 ## TCP/UDP service for PAM

 Automated login definition for Web applications are defined in a TCP/UDP service in PAM.
 The definition is done on PAM-01.
 Create a new service `PAM` using application protocol **Web Portal**.
 The login method is **Symantec PAM HTML Web SSO**.
-The brower type is **Symantec PAM Browser**.
+The browser type is **Symantec PAM Browser**.

 ![TCP service for PAM Web](/docs/images/Login-PAM-01-TCP-service.png)